Transparent dark purple Travel Guide by Insurte logo

 • Are legally staying in Iceland.

-• Haven't been issued a long stay visa in the past 12 months.
+• Haven't been issued a long-stay visa in the past 12 months.

 And whose reason for travel isn't covered by a residence permit category.

-Do I need an Iceland residence permit?
+Do I need an Icelandic residence permit?

 If you're not sure, Iceland's official immigration website will tell you which one applies to your situation.